zarub2k/tham/content/articles/three.md

 publishedOn: 2020-10-02
 author:
   name: Tham
-  bio: Speaker | Growth Coach | Learner
+  bio: Speaker | Growth Coach
 ---

 # All about new blog